 The 2012 Minnesota Legislature established a Walk-In Access (WIA) Program (Minnesota Statutes 97A.126) to provide public access to wildlife habitat on private land for hunting, excluding trapping.

 The long term future of the Walk-In Access Hunting program will depend, in part, on financial donations from individuals and organizations.

 When hunters purchase a small game or deer license they will be asked if they would like to donate $1, $3 or $5 to help fund the Walk-In Access Program.

-Individuals and organizations may also mail in donations for the WIA Program to the DNR.
+Individuals and organizations may also mail in donations of $25 or more for the WIA Program to the DNR.
 If you wish to make a donation please make the check out to the MN Dept. of Natural Resources and write “Walk-In Access” in the memo line.
+DO NOT use this form to purchase a WIA Validation which is required to legally hunt these sites.
+Validations can be purchased from DNR Online License Sales.
 Please fill out the Walk-In Access Donation Form and mail it with the check to:

 Walk-In Access Program Coordinator

 Minnesota Department of Natural Resources

 St. Paul, MN 55155

 For more information about donating to the Walk-In Access Program please contact us at email@example.com or 651-259-5223.